jessicaf1/personalfouls/README.md

 #### Wireframe
 ![Screen Shot 2019-10-14 at 4 43 58 PM](https://user-images.githubusercontent.com/44717186/66781992-b75dc800-eea2-11e9-87d7-eeb595efa23f.png)

 Data visualization key: The data is represented in a single screen (a) consisting of a football field (b) with circles representing the players (c).
-There will be a primary data list (b), links to Github and LinkedIn (e) and a footer (f).
+There will be a primary data list (d), links to Github and LinkedIn (e) and a footer (f).

 #### Implementation Timeline